mblythe86/gpgr/README.markdown

 this through MacPorts or Frink, but the best way is through [MacGPG][2], just [download the latest version][3] and install int <tt>.pkg</tt> file it downloads.

+##A Note on Testing

+Since gpgr really is just firing of to the GPG binary to all of the real work, there is little to test within gpgr itself.
+I've added the tests I feel are prudent and useful.
+Feel free to contribute your own if you think a particular area could do with higher coverage.

+I do take the view, however, that GPG it's self is a very well established and proven, mature project; and as such - any tests which attempt to test that *gpg* is functioning correctly will not be accepted - I'm happy to assume that it is.

 ##Status